kinode-dao/kinode-book/src/cookbook/file_transfer.md

 ```

 You'll also need a bit of state for the receiving worker.
-This is not persisted (you'll add that soon!), but when different chunks arrive, you need to know what file to write to and how long that file is for progress.
-(TODO: confusing wording, not sure what "how long that file is for progress" means)
+This is not persisted (you'll add that soon!), but when different chunks arrive, you need to know what file to write to and how long that file should eventually become to generate progress updates.
-This is not known at the point of spawning (`init` takes just a `our: String`), but you have created an `init` request for it.
+This is not known at the point of spawning (`init` takes just an `our: String`), but you've created a `WorkerRequest::Init` precisely for this reason.

-The state will look like this, and will be wrapped in an `Option`, so you can set it as `None` at start.
+The state you'll initialize at the start of the worker will look like this:

 ```rust
 let mut file: Option<File> = None;